ton-affiliates/ton-affiliate-marketplace/README.md

      - `feePercentage`: Fee percentage on affiliate earnings withdrawals.
      - `campaignHasSufficientFundsToPayMaxCpa`: Boolean indicating if there are enough funds for max CPA.
      - `isCampaignExpired`: Boolean indicating if the campaign has expired.
-     - `isCampaignPausedByAdmin`: Boolean indicating if the campaign is paused by admin.
+     - `isCampaignPausedByAdmin`: Boolean indicating if the campaign is paused by the admin.

 2. **affiliateData**
    - **Access**: Public